mehrantsi/high-performance-kv-store/TechnicalDesign.md

 5. **Metadata**: The metadata stored on disk that includes information about the total number of records, total size, device size, and version.
 6. **Workqueues**: Separate workqueues for flushing the write buffer and performing disk compaction.
 7. **Bitmap**: A bitmap to track allocated sectors on the disk.
+8. **Red-Black Tree**: An in-memory red-black tree for efficient key-based lookups.

 The following diagram provides a high-level overview of the HPKV module's architecture: